 16 May 2021, Kiev, Ukraine: Many countries around the world have been impacted by COVID-19 with member federations having to postpone or cancel their tournaments.

-Yet in GAMMA Ukraine’s recently concluded championships on Saturday at the Palace of Sports, they managed to bring over 500 participants from the different regions of Ukraine together to compete at the Palace of Sports in Kiev, the nation’s capital.
+Yet in GAMMA Ukraine’s recently concluded championships on Saturday at the Palace of Sports, they managed to bring over 500 competitors from the different regions of Ukraine together to compete at the Palace of Sports in Kiev, the nation’s capital.

 The championships ended with the WWFC tournament, a professional mixed martial arts competition, where title belts were at stake, and brought much inspiration to the amateur athletes.